nextapps-de/mikado/README.md

 Because events register when creating the template factory under the hood.
 When no template was created which includes the same type of event, a global listener does not exist.
 For that reason, you have to explicitly register the listener once.

+#### Control Native Events

+The default "EventListenerOptions" are set to `true` by default and is using the capturing phase, this is preferred since the event is required on a global listener.

-The default event capture option flag would be set to `false` by default.
-When you need to configure event capturing and passive listener just do:
+When you need to configure event capturing and passive listener globally just register the specific listener manually before creating any Mikado instance which is including references to this specific event type:

-> Please make sure this call runs before passing the template for creating a new mikado instance.

 ```js
 Mikado.listen("touchmove", {